Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - and control over visibility.

-If you are selling across channels and the operation feels more fragile than it should, the answer may not be more labor.
-It may be better integration design.
+If you are selling across channels and the operation feels more fragile than it should, the fix is usually better integration design rather than more labor.

 ---